SQream/sqream_docs/guides/operations/setup/installing_sqream_with_binary.rst

 .. _installing_sqream_with_binary:

 *********************************************
-Installing SQream with Binary
+Installing SQream Using Binary Packages
 *********************************************
-This procedure describes how to install SQream using Binary.
+This procedure describes how to install SQream using Binary packages.

-**To install SQream with Binary:**
+**To install SQream using Binary packages:**

 1. Copy the SQream package to the **/home/sqream** directory for the current version: